CIAvash/ImgViewerPlus/README.md

 Description
 -----------

-ImgViewerPlus(Image Viewer Plus) adds zoom, rotate and light switch capabilities with smooth animations to Firefox image viewer.
+ImgViewerPlus(Image Viewer Plus) adds zoom, rotate, flip and light switch capabilities with smooth animations to Firefox image viewer.

 Clicking the image icon in ImgViewerPlus toolbar minimizes/maximizes it.